-Linking past and present through the titles: Velvet Black, World within, The Mossy Rock, The Tree, The Scape, Moorland Mirror, Body of Water, Peripheral View, Joy, Dreaming Memory, Pastoral Echo, The Quietness of The Still, The Quiet Scent, Blue Black Dusk, Notes, Fog, The Moonlight, Limestone – Clay, When The River:
+Linking past and present through the titles: Velvet Black, World within, The Mossy Rock, The Tree, The Scape, Moorland Mirror, Body of Water, Peripheral View, Joy, Dreaming Memory, Pastoral Echo, Conversation with a Swan, The Quietness of The Still, The Quiet Scent, Blue Black Dusk, Notes, Fog, The Moonlight, Limestone – Clay, When The River:

 Lilac Blue – ink Blue Black, (2016) exhibited with Galerie Prints at Photo London 8th – 12th September (2021)

 Please see the following links for more information:

 The Scape was featured from the shortlist for the Fotofilmic17 travelling exhibition, Physicality as Land connection.